 For the seeds in the center, I used these awesome beads by Bead Gallery that I found at Michael’s.

 I only used one coat of Coffee Bean for the center.
 It covered pretty well since the surface was already brown, and I was planning to cover it with the beads anyway.
 I just wanted a good background in case any ended up peeping through, and I also used it along the top edge of the center section.

 Adding the beads was certainly a hot glue project!
-Round and round I went, adding glue then beads, until I reached the center.
-For those pesky clockwork holes, I taped a couple of pieces of cardboard onto the recessed area on the back and gave them a touch of paint before adding the final beads.
+Round and round I went, adding glue then beads until I reached the center.
+For those pesky clockwork holes, I taped a couple of pieces of cardboard onto the recessed areas on the back and gave them a touch of paint before adding the final beads.

 A February Sunflower

 A coat of poly for weather protection and…ya’ll, I’ve got a sunflower in February! 🙂

 I love how it perks up the otherwise dreary February landscape.
 Everything I have growing looks dull and dreary (except for this amazing catnip).
 It’s time for some color, don’t you think?

 Sunflowers are one of my favorites.
 Even if I don’t have them in the garden yet, I can still enjoy a bright reminder of the coming growing season.